SuperFlyTV/GraphicsDataDefinition/README.md

 }
 ```

-Note: `$path` is a special token which will be substituted at runtime with the path of the action.
+Note: `$path` is a special token which will be substituted at runtime with the [JSONPath](https://goessner.net/articles/JsonPath/) of the action.
 This is useful when having an action inside an array, since this would cause multiple actions to render (one per row in the data).
-An example of a path would be `people.2` for the action in the 3rd row of an array called `people`.
+An example of a path would be `myData.people[2]` for the action in the 3rd row of an array called `people` in an object called `myData`.

 ## For GUI Developers